KIM JAE-IK Fellowship

 The Kim Jae-Ik Fellowship is a scholarship program designed to invite promising government officials and employees in the public sector from developing countries to the Master’s or Doctoral Program at the Graduate School of International Studies, Seoul National University (SNU-GSIS), supporting their studies at one of the most prestigious institutions of higher learning in Korea.
 This fellowship is intended to encourage the development of human resources in developing countries and also to strengthen economic and diplomatic ties with Korea.
 The fellowship covers full tuition and living expenses for up to a maximum of 4 semesters at SNU-GSIS in Korea.

-One fellowship will be awarded to a student from a developing country, this year.
 The Kim Jae-Ik Fellowship continues to expand the scope of its social contributions and hopes to provide additional developing countries with more scholarships in the future.
 Universities are invited to recommend students to the Fellowship, for the Master’s or Doctoral program at SNU-GSIS.

 This Fellowship promotes mutual understanding between developing countries and Korea, and strengthens professional abilities of the countries’ elite officials.
 The Kim Jae-Ik Fellowship hopes to further the knowledge and contribution to economic development of their respective countries, which will in turn benefit different societies, economies, and cultures of the world.